shikhir-arora/karma-simple/README.md

 Visit this link to add the bot to your server.

+Next, **edit the karma.js file to reflect the proper token at the top.
+Please ensure to keep the token private.
+The token is NOT the same as the CLIENT_ID, which is used in the URL in the prior step to invite/add the bot to your server.
+Edit the line at the top with the token from the prior step:**

+`const TOKEN=''; // edit with proper token`

-Next, **edit the karma.js file to reflect the proper token at the top.** The default folder for the localstorage that will store the karma as individial files as the string name with the integer karma (negative/positive) stored is "karmafiles", which can be changed in karma.js.
+The default folder for the localstorage that will store the karma as individual files as the string name with the simple integer karma (negative/positive int) stored is "karmafiles" (which can be changed in karma.js if needed).

 **Add the prefix (some character) for Karma lookups (see Usage - Karma Lookups below) under:**

-`const PREFIX='';`
+`const PREFIX=''; // edit with desired prefix, such as >k`

 Once done adding the token & prefix, save karma.js.